wenext-limited/pr-agent/docs/docs/core-abilities/static_code_analysis.md

-## Overview - Static Code Analysis 💎
+# Static Code Analysis 💎

+` Supported Git Platforms: GitHub, GitLab, Bitbucket`

 By combining static code analysis with LLM capabilities, Qodo Merge can provide a comprehensive analysis of the PR code changes on a component level.